-Long Term Gas Supply and Demand Scenarios – 2016 Update
+Long Term Gas Supply and Demand Scenarios – 2019 Update

-Scenarios 2016 explores gas supply and demand scenarios to understand how New Zealand’s gas market may evolve over the period to 2040.
+Scenarios 2019 explores gas supply and demand scenarios to understand how New Zealand’s gas market may evolve over the period to 2050.
 The scenarios in the report are not predictions, but have been developed to understand the possible range of these uncertainties and how various plausible combinations may affect New Zealand’s gas sector.

-Scenarios 2016 identifies that gas supply conditions will most likely tighten due to the current low levels of exploration coupled with relatively high levels of demand.
 The conditions in the market are less certain in the medium to long term, depending on the outcomes of a number of market drivers which are subject to material uncertainty, particularly:

-- Population and GDP growth
+- Population and GDP growth.